ShivanandaMateti/UART---Project/README.md

 # UART---Project
-This is a simple UART protocol implemented in Verilog HDL .....
-But not like every other repositories , here you can find a complete working of combined transmitter and receiver....
-After receiver an Asynchronous FIFO is used to synchronise data to system clock domain as an industry level application...
+This is a UART protocol implemented in Verilog HDL .
+But not like every other repositories , here you can find a complete working of combined transmitter and receiver .
+Receiver is over sampled by 8x sampling with mid bit sampling for Robust Synchronization